VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

     	Whether to add type prefix to -datasource.url based on the query type.
 Set to true if sending different query types to the vmselect URL.
   -datasource.basicAuth.password string
+    	Optional basic auth password for -datasource.url -datasource.basicAuth.passwordFile string
-    	Optional basic auth password for -datasource.url -datasource.basicAuth.username string
+    	Optional path to basic auth password to use for -datasource.url -datasource.basicAuth.username string
-    	Optional basic auth username for -datasource.url -datasource.lookback duration
+    	Optional basic auth username for -datasource.url -datasource.bearerToken string
+    	Optional bearer auth token to use for -datasource.url.
+  -datasource.bearerTokenFile string
+    	Optional path to bearer token file to use for -datasource.url.
+  -datasource.lookback duration
     	Lookback defines how far into the past to look when evaluating queries.
 For example, if the datasource.lookback=5m then param "time" with value now()-5m will be added to every query.
   -datasource.maxIdleConnections int